KostaGav/KostaGav.github.io/projects/index.md

 ### Intro to Python at the CorrelAid Meet-Up in Hamburg

+In 2017, I was pleased to participate at the CorrelAid Meet-Up in Hamburg.
+During this workshop, we welcomed several new members in our network and were able to develop new project ideas with four incredible NGOs from different fields of civil society.
+On the second day of our Meet-Up we launched several workshops in an open space session.
+I was invited to give a short introduction to Python and felt honored to give a two hour introduction to over 30 participants.

+Since I believe that my code should be publicly available, please find me script [here]().

 ### CorrelAid Project with the Assocation of Debatting Unions at Universities (Verband der Debattierclubs an Hochschulen)

 ### CorrelAid Pilot Project with the Boyscouts of Northern Germany (Pfadfinderbund Norddeutschland)